MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOContainer.md

 ## SYNOPSIS

-Moves the specified SharePoint Embedded container to the Recycle Bin.
+Soft-deletes​ the specified SharePoint Embedded container and moves it to the Recycle Bin.

 ## SYNTAX